-7.3.4 Low Dropout Operation and Bootstrap Voltage (BOOT)
+7.3.4 Low-Dropout Operation and Bootstrap Voltage (BOOT)

-The TPS54060 has an integrated boot regulator, and requires a small ceramic capacitor between the BOOT and PH pins to provide the gate drive voltage for the high side MOSFET.
-The BOOT capacitor is refreshed when the high side MOSFET is off and the low side diode conducts.
-The value of this ceramic capacitor should be 0.1μF.
-A ceramic capacitor with an X7R or X5R grade dielectric with a voltage rating of 10V or higher is recommended because of the stable characteristics overtemperature and voltage.
+The TPS54260 has an integrated boot regulator, and requires a small ceramic capacitor between the BOOT and PH pins to provide the gate drive voltage for the high-side MOSFET.
+The BOOT capacitor is refreshed when the high-side MOSFET is off and the low-side diode conducts.
+The value of this ceramic capacitor should be 0.1 $\mu$ F. A ceramic capacitor with an X7R or X5R grade dielectric with a voltage rating of 10 V or higher is recommended because of the stable characteristics overtemperature and voltage.

-To improve drop out, the TPS54060 is designed to operate at 100% duty cycle as long as the BOOT to PH pin voltage is greater than 2.1V.
-When the voltage from BOOT to PH drops below 2.1V, the high side MOSFET is turned off using an UVLO circuit which allows the low side diode to conduct and refresh the charge on the BOOT capacitor.
-Since the supply current sourced from the BOOT capacitor is low, the high side MOSFET can remain on for more switching cycles than are required to refresh the capacitor, thus the effective duty cycle of the switching regulator is high.
+To improve dropout, the TPS54260 is designed to operate at 100% duty cycle as long as the BOOT to PH pin voltage is greater than 2.1 V. When the voltage from BOOT to PH drops below 2.1 V, the high-side MOSFET is turned off using an UVLO circuit which allows the low-side diode to conduct and refresh the charge on the BOOT capacitor.
+Since the supply current sourced from the BOOT capacitor is low, the high-side MOSFET can remain on for more switching cycles than are required to refresh the capacitor, thus the effective duty cycle of the switching regulator is high.

-The effective duty cycle during dropout of the regulator is mainly influenced by the voltage drops across the power MOSFET, inductor resistance, low side diode and printed circuit board resistance.
-During operating conditions in which the input voltage drops and the regulator is operating in continuous conduction mode, the high side MOSFET can remain on for 100% of the duty cycle to maintain output regulation, until the BOOT to PH voltage falls below 2.1V.
+The effective duty cycle during dropout of the regulator is mainly influenced by the voltage drops across the power MOSFET, inductor resistance, low-side diode and printed circuit board resistance.
+During operating conditions in which the input voltage drops and the regulator is operating in continuous conduction mode, the high-side MOSFET can remain on for 100% of the duty cycle to maintain output regulation, until the BOOT to PH voltage falls below 2.1 V.

-Attention must be taken in maximum duty cycle applications which experience extended time periods with light loads or no load.
-When the voltage across the BOOT capacitor falls below the 2.1V UVLO threshold, the high side MOSFET is turned off, but there may not be enough inductor current to pull the PH pin down to recharge the BOOT capacitor.
-The high side MOSFET of the regulator stops switching because the voltage across the BOOT capacitor is less than 2.1V.
-The output capacitor then decays until the difference in the input voltage and output voltage is greater than 2.1V, at which point the BOOT UVLO threshold is exceeded, and the device starts switching again until the desired output voltage is reached.
+Pay attention in maximum duty cycle applications which experience extended time periods with light loads or no load.
+When the voltage across the BOOT capacitor falls below the 2.1V UVLO threshold, the high-side MOSFET is turned off, but there may not be enough inductor current to pull the PH pin down to recharge the BOOT capacitor.
+The high-side MOSFET of the regulator stops switching because the voltage across the BOOT capacitor is less than 2.1 V. The output capacitor then decays until the difference in the input voltage and output voltage is greater than 2.1 V, at which point the BOOT UVLO threshold is exceeded, and the device starts switching again until the desired output voltage is reached.
 This operating condition persists until the input voltage and/or the load current increases.
-It is recommended to adjust the VIN stop voltage greater than the BOOT UVLO trigger condition at the minimum load of the application using the adjustable VIN UVLO feature with resistors on the EN pin.
+TI recommends adjusting the VIN stop voltage greater than the BOOT UVLO trigger condition at the minimum load of the application using the adjustable VIN UVLO feature with resistors on the EN pin.

-The start and stop voltages for typical 3.3V and 5V output applications are shown in Figure 26 and Figure 27.
+The start and stop voltages for typical 3.3-V and 5-V output applications are shown in Figure 25 and Figure 26.
 The voltages are plotted versus load current.
 The start voltage is defined as the input voltage needed to regulate the output within 1%.
 The stop voltage is defined as the input voltage at which the output drops by 5% or stops switching.

 During high duty cycle conditions, the inductor current ripple increases while the BOOT capacitor is being recharged resulting in an increase in ripple voltage on the output.
-This is due to the recharge time of the boot capacitor being longer than the typical high side off time when switching occurs every cycle.
+This is due to the recharge time of the boot capacitor being longer than the typical high-side off-time when switching occurs every cycle.